KurozeroPB/anime-rss-feeds/README.md

 # anime-rss-feeds
-Sends feed updates to a Discord channel using webhooks
+My shitty code to send rss feed updates to a Discord channel using webhooks